Active-Learning-and-Teaching/ALT-Website/index.md

 - template: detail-content
   block: text-1
   headline: Built With Privacy in Mind
-  content: "<p>A special feature of the app is that the system keeps minimal information
+  content: "<blockquote><p>A special feature of the app is that the system keeps minimal
-    and thereby promotes data privacy and security.
+    information and thereby promotes data privacy and security.
 The quiz/feedback questions are not entered in the app.
 The answers to quiz/feedback questions are processed for summarization and mailed to the faculty as CSV.
 The data of quizzes and feedbacks are removed from the backend after processing.
-At the end of the course, the student/instructor can delete their account, and their records in the backend will also be deleted.</p>"
+At the end of the course, the student/instructor can delete their account, and their records in the backend will also be deleted.</p></blockquote>"
 - template: simple-footer
   block: footer-1
   content: "<strong>Made with ❤︎ using React Native and Firebase</strong>"